22 Projects That Will Actually Hurt Your Home’s Resale Value

 Remodeling Magazine notes the cost of the average sunroom comes in at about $70,000, yet the resale returns just over $33,000 to the homeowner.
 That’s not much of a return!
 A sunroom can add lots of enjoyment to your home if you plan on staying there for several years, but it’s not worth the cost if you plan on selling soon.
 Don’t do these things if you want to sell your house.

 Some convert their garages to a home gym.
-Some may turn the space into a family or even a game room.
+Some may turn the space into a family room or even a game room.
 But if you’re selling, buyers may put higher value on a garage over extra living space.

 Removing a Bathtub